-Ceyla Pazarbasioglu is Vice President for Equitable Growth, Finance and Institutions (EFI) at the World Bank Group (WBG) since October 1, 2018.
+Ceyla Pazarbasioglu is Vice President for Equitable Growth, Finance and Institutions (EFI) at the World Bank since October 1, 2018.

-In this role, Ceyla provides strategic leadership to the best expertise from around the World Bank and International Finance Corporation (IFC) to help low- and middle-income countries build the foundations for inclusive and sustainable growth and, thereby, make progress towards achieving the World Bank Group’s twin goals of reducing poverty and boosting shared prosperity.
-She oversees a portfolio of nearly $30 billion of operational and policy work and advisory engagements in the WBG Global Practices of Finance, Competitiveness and Innovation; Macroeconomics, Trade and Investment; Governance; and Poverty and Equity.
+In this role, Ceyla provides strategic leadership to the best expertise from the World Bank to help low- and middle-income countries build the foundations for inclusive and sustainable growth and, thereby, make progress towards achieving the World Bank Group’s twin goals of reducing poverty and boosting shared prosperity.
+She oversees a portfolio of nearly $30 billion of operational and policy work and advisory engagements in the Bank's Global Practices of Finance, Competitiveness and Innovation; Macroeconomics, Trade and Investment; Governance; and Poverty and Equity.

 These four Global Practices under Ceyla’s responsibility work on developing solutions to some of the most complex challenges facing WBG clients, including:

 · enabling reforms to mobilize private investment, to create jobs and economic transformation, and to improve connectivity to markets through trade facilitation and integration;

 · promoting access to finance and developing stable and deep financial markets;

 · improving financial resilience against natural disasters;

 · strengthening capacity to manage debt and tax revenue generation; and

 · building effective and accountable institutions to tackle corruption.